paulusapr/GithubRepositoryExplorer/README.md

     ```
     yarn start
     ```

+5. Add GITHUB API Env like .env.example as an example

+    ```
+    create new file .env / .env.local
+    ```

-5. Open browser with the following url
+6. Open browser with the following url

     http://localhost:3000